SuperOfficeDocs/superoffice-docs/docs/api/authentication/onsite/authentication-from-seven.md

 Authentication, totally redesigned and rewritten in version 7, impacts all SuperOffice applications – Win, Web, Modules, Web Services, partner applications ...
 Everything!

-Read more about using the API to perform authentication on our [Developer Community][1] web site.
+Read more about using the API to perform authentication on our [Developer Community][1] website.

 ## Chain of trust